 Noah is the author of The Customer Loyalty Loop, Why People Buy, Buy More, and Buy Again.

-Noah is a strategic marketing expert and CEO of the Fleming Consulting Company, he has provided coaching and consulting to thousands of businesses and executives on customer service and marketing.
+He is a strategic marketing expert and CEO of the Fleming Consulting Company.
+He has also provided coaching and consulting services for thousands of businesses and executives on customer service and marketing.